stealjs/steal-tools/doc/pluginify.md

-@function stealTools.pluginify pluginify
+@function steal-tools.pluginify pluginify
 @parent steal-tools.JS

-A function provided by [stealTools.pluginifier] that can build out a specific module.
+A function provided by [steal-tools.pluginifier] that can build out a specific module.

 @signature `pluginify(moduleName, options)`

 @param {moduleName} [moduleName=config.main] The module name to build.

-@param {stealTools.pluginify.options} [options]
+@param {steal-tools.pluginify.options} [options]

 Options that configure how the files are compiled.
-These options overwrite the `pluginifierOptions` argument passed to [stealTools.pluginifier].
+These options overwrite the `pluginifierOptions` argument passed to [steal-tools.pluginifier].

 @return {String} The result of `moduleName` being pluginified.